roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Virtual nodes and ECI/Deploy the virtual node controller and use it to create Elastic Container Instance-based pods.md

 **Note:** The following operations apply only to ACK clusters and do not apply to ASK clusters.

-**Modify the configurations of virtual nodes in an ACK cluster**

-For more information, see [Configure Elastic Container Instance Profile]().

 **Delete virtual nodes in ACK clusters**

 1. Uninstall ack-virtual-node.